Yoquec/pacmanMLdr/report.md

         return returnstr# }}}

 ```

-With this we create a file where the first line will always be the header and then we will insert the game status at each tick which can help to recognise patterns or see just how a game has evolved, important to point out that we include each one in a new line and we never errase the data.
+Calling this method, we retrieve a file after the runtime where the first line will always be a header line, followed by information about the game status at each tick.
+We can use this data to recognize patterns and see how a games evolve.
+It should also be point out that we included information of every tick in new lines, following the csv format.
+If this file is not empty, the data of new runtime will be appended without deleting old existing data.

 ### Exercise 6: Program an “intelligent” Pac-Man.
 To do so, modify the method `chooseAction()` from the BasicAgentAA class...
 We have created the new method using an algorithm called Astar.
-We have implemented it in a method which returns the path of the shortest way to any specific cell in the map, assuming that it is not a wall.
+It has been  implemented it in a method that returns the path corresponding to the shortest way to any specific cell in the map, assuming that it is not a wall.
 This method can be called to get the path to any specific ghost.
-We also use this method to get an accurate meassurement of the distance of each ghost taking walls into account.
-After calling the method all the ghosts, we look for the one that is closest and move torwards its direction.
-If for some reason another ghost gets closer during the process, the next tick we will change the target to be this new closest ghost.
+We can also use it to get an accurate measurement of the distance tp each of the ghosts when taking walls into account.
+After calling the method on all the ghosts, we always choose the one that is closest and move towards its direction in order to hunt it down.
+If for some reason another ghost gets closer during the process, next tick it will be swapped as the new target.

-To get more information on how we implemented the Astar algorithm, refer to the notes down bellow.
+>To get more information on how we implemented the Astar algorithm, refer to the notes down bellow.

 To calculate the ticks that it takes we have done it without specifying any map so using the default map.
 With the static it takes 25 ticks which always is the same amount as there is only one optimized pattern.